RIAPS/riaps-integration/riaps-node-creation/README_NANO.md

     a) Found the following instructions for the upgrade - https://qengineering.eu/install-ubuntu-20.04-on-jetson-nano.html

+    b) Left the gcc/g++ pointing to version 9.3.0 to use in installation of RIAPS setup.

+    c) There were no issues with `sudo apt-get upgrade` after this process related to nvidia-l4t-init, so information provided was not needed at this time.

+    d) Just to be cautious, Power Saving for Blank Screen was set to `Never`.

 ## Add Real Time Patch to Kernel Image

 This part can be performed on the RIAPS VM (ubuntu system with good computing power), not on the Jetson Nano.